yusufinann/GameHub/README.md

 * **⚛️ React:** Component-based, modular, and reusable interface development.
 * **🗺️ react-router-dom:** Smooth and dynamic page routing and navigation.
 * **📡 Axios:** HTTP client for reliable and fast Backend API communication.
-* **🎨 Material UI:** Aesthetics and functionality with a rich, modern, and customizable UI components library.
+* **🎨 Material UI:** Aesthetics and functionality with a rich, modern, and customizable UI components library (supports theming like Light/Dark modes).
 * **📦 React Context:** Efficient and easy state management throughout the application.

 ### Backend